 Step 1: Open a New Document

 Open Microsoft Word and select ‘New Document’ to begin creating your termination letter.
-For readability and professionalism, use a standard font like Times New Roman or Arial, sized 11 or 12.
+For readability and professionalism, use a standard font, such as Times New Roman or Arial, at size 11 or 12.

 Step 2: Insert a Header

 In the header section, input your company’s name, address, and contact information.
 The ‘Header’ feature in Word makes this process simple.
-Ensure that it looks professional and is aligned to the left.
+Keep the text aligned to the left for a polished appearance.

 Step 3: Add the Date